MUnique/OpenMU/docs-website/docs/admin-panel/accounts.md

 ## Deleting accounts

-Accounts can be deleted from the generic edit page.
+Use **Delete** in the account list and confirm the prompt.
+This permanently removes the account and its dependent characters, items, vault, and other account data.
+Disconnect an online account before deleting it.
 Consider banning instead — a banned account keeps the character names reserved and keeps the history of what happened on your server.